mongodb/docs/source/style-guide/includes/rendered-icon-table.rst

-The following table shows rendered icons and rst syntax for all supported icons in snooty:
+The following table shows the rst syntax and the rendered icons and for all supported icons in snooty:

 .. list-table::
    :header-rows: 1